lj-ditrapani/16-bit-computer-specification/timing.md

 - Each scan line takes 912 clock cycles, or ~63.69523 us
 - There are 262 scan lines in a non-interlaced frame; aka field.
 A frame takes ~16.6881 ms total.
 - The vdp only renders on the middle 200 visible scan lines.
-- The bus is segmented in 2 during vdp rendering so the vdp has exclusive access to the video ram during this time.
+- The VDP has exclusive direct access to the video ram.
+- The VDP ignores the CPU while rendering the 200 scan lines (it ignores the VDP and VRAM enable input lines).
-- The vdp unifies the bus to allow the cpu access to Video RAM during the 62 blank scan lines, a total time of ~3.94910 ms.
+- The VDP obeys the CPU's commands during the 62 blank scan lines, a total time of ~3.94910 ms.
+  During this time, the CPU can set the VDP rendering mode, set the colors and write to VRAM through the VDP.
 - CPU performance is between 1.33875 and 1.78977 million instructions per second (MIPS).